The Dental Hygiene Program

 The Dental Hygiene Program at Cape Cod Community College is accredited by the Commission on Dental Accreditation and has been granted the accreditation status of “approval without reporting requirements.”
 The Commission is a specialized accrediting body recognized by the United States Department of Education.
 The Commission on Dental Accreditation can be contacted at (312) 440-4653 or at 211 East Chicago Avenue, Chicago, IL 60611.
 The Commission’s web address is: http://www.ada.org/100.aspx

 Each fall 22 students are accepted into the freshman class.
-The Coordinator of the Program is Elaine Hopkins Madden, R.D.H., B.S., M.Ed.
+The Director of the Dental Hygiene Program is Elaine Hopkins Madden, R.D.H., B.S., M.Ed.

 For additional information about our program, please select one of the menu links to the right.

 Elaine Hopkins Madden – Dental Hygiene Program Director